RaleighZ/statnlp_fundamental_reading/Language Model/LM.md

     - Masked LM
         - Masked some words out in a sentence and predict it
         - Trick
-            - not all words with [MASK] will be merely represented by [MASK].
+            - Not all words with [MASK] will be merely represented by [MASK].
 Instead, 10 percent of words [MASK] will be shown in their original form, like 'dog' for 'dog', 20 percent of them will be replaced by random word, i.e. 'apple' for 'dog' and the others remain [MASK].
-            - this training tricks mitigate the **unintended bias** resulting from special MARK.
+            - This training tricks mitigate the **unintended bias** resulting from special mark.
 That is to say, similar tricks can be reused if we have to introduce special mark in the model
     - Next sentence prediction
-        - text-pair classification, which determine whether sentence A is followed by sentence B, semantically or logically
+        - Text-pair classification, which determines whether sentence A is followed by sentence B, semantically or logically
         - When choosing the sentences A and B for each pretraining example, 50% of the time B is the actual next sentence that follows A, and 50% of the time it is a random sentence from the corpus.
     - Model Details
     ![](https://github.com/RaleighZ/statnlp_fundamental_reading/blob/master/Language%20Model/bert.png)